nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ###### Whether to separate the checking of valid user input into 2 classes
-1. **Alternative 1: Allow `ViewCommand` to handle checking of whether user input can be parsed into an integer, and whether it is a valid index**
+1. **Alternative 1: Allow `ViewCommand` to handle checking of whether user input can be parsed into an index, and whether it is a valid index**
     * Pros: No need for a separate `ViewCommandParser` class and any problems with checking of user input can be isolated to the `ViewCommand` class.
     * Cons: Breaks the abstraction where parsing of user input should be done by the `Parser` classes instead of a `Command` class.
-2. **Alternative 2: Allow `ViewCommandParser` to handle checking of whether user input can be parsed into an integer, and `ViewCommand` to handle checking of whether it is a valid index**
+2. **Alternative 2 (chosen): Allow `ViewCommandParser` to handle checking of whether user input can be parsed into an index, and `ViewCommand` to handle checking of whether it is a valid index**
-    * Pros: Maintains the abstraction between `Parser` and `Command` classes.
-Also, it makes it more maintainable for future extensions in the event that further checks to the user input is required.
+    * Pros: Maintains the abstraction between the `Parser` and `Command` classes.
+Also, it makes it more maintainable for future extensions in the event that further checks to the user input are required.
     * Cons: Have to maintain code in 2 separate classes and in the event that there is an issue in processing user input for the `ViewCommand`, there is a need to identify and isolate which of the 2 checks does the problem originate from.